narsue/UTS_Imass/readme.md

 A competition differs from the previous instructions as MicroRTS provides the UTS_Imass_Server with a directory and training timebudget (in milliseconds)

 1. For this case you can choose if you want the UTS_Imass agent to use a directory of your choice (use --dir) or the tournament directories (do not use --dir)
 2. It is best to not use the --force_train arguement with tournament settings as the tournament should dictate the amount of time each AI gets to spend on training.
-Defining a value for --force_train may cause the bot to train for long and get disqualified due to exceeding time constraints
+Defining a value for --force_train may cause the bot to train for too long and be disqualified due to exceeding time constraints
 3. It is best to use the provided UTS_Imass_SocketAI to play in the tournament as it has been slightly modified relative to the SocketAI version.
-Basic changes like providing the tournament directory as an absolute path instead of a relative path
+Basic changes include providing the tournament directory as an absolute path instead of a relative path and setting the default port and language to match UTS_Imass settings